-CONNECT & EDPUZZLE HOMEWORK: Your weekly homework assignments will be accessed through Blackboard and Connect and must be completed by the assigned deadline.
-Chapter Activities, Chapter Quizzes, and EdPuzzle will be due by 8 AM on the day the content is covered in class.
-All Power of Process and Learn Smart Achieve assignments will be due before Sundays at 11:59 PM.
-Any Connect assignment submitted late will receive a 20% reduction for each hour that it is late.
-I will help you register for Connect during the first two weeks of class.
+MINDTAP & EDPUZZLE HOMEWORK: Your weekly homework assignments will be accessed through Blackboard and Connect and must be completed by the assigned deadline.
+Reading-Related Quizzes, Essay component videos, and EdPuzzle will be due by 8 AM on the day the content is covered in class.
+I will help you register for Mindtap during the first two weeks of class.
 If you do not have a computer at home with reliable internet access, you will need to make plans to use a computer lab in the Technology Center or Library computer lab on campus to complete your homework assignments.
 Computers and hotspots are also available to be checked out via the SPC Library.